Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-useLazyQuery.md

 ### **6️⃣ `useFragment` (Reading GraphQL Fragments)**
 Used to **read a fragment** from the Apollo cache.

+Read about Fragments here: https://graphql.org/learn/queries/#fragments.
+A Fragment is part of the GraphQL Query Language.

+#### Challenge!
+Using one of your GraphQL servers, in the Graphiql browser write a query that uses a fragment.

+Alternatively, use the SWAPI GraphQL site: https://swapi-graphql.eskerda.vercel.app

 #### ✅ **Example:**
 ```jsx
 import { gql, useFragment } from '@apollo/client';